tyreesamurai/tyreesamurai/README.md

 # 👋 Hi, I'm Tyree Carpenter

-I recenterly graduated from **Virginia Commonwealth University** with a **B.S. in Computer Science** & a concentration in **Software Engineering**.
+I recently graduated from **Virginia Commonwealth University** with a **B.S. in Computer Science** & a concentration in **Software Engineering**.
 I'm restarting my GitHub from scratch to focus on building meaningful, real-world projects that reflect my current interests & goals.

 The class projects I previously uploaded were helpful for learning but didn't represent the kind of full-stack, scalable, & impactful applications I aim to build today.
 This new phase is all about: